itzreversee/simplerpg/README.md

 To open the launcher, run ```python3 launcher.py``` in your terminal!

 To Mod stuff, check out [modloader](https://github.com/reversee-dev/srpg-modloader), and [modrepo](https://github.com/reversee-dev/srpg-modrepo)!
-You can also create your own mods!
-The wiki will soon be updated!
+You can also create your own mods! ~~The wiki will soon be updated!~~ wiki will not be updated anymore. check out [this](https://reversee-dev.github.io/simplerpg/) (under construction)

 ### Versions
  * Quick Fixes ( v2.1a ) - January 5, 2022 **- > [download](https://github.com/reversee-dev/simplerpg/releases/tag/2.1a-stable) ( newest )**